etano/whiplash/api/docs/index.md

 Whiplash aims to abstract away the hassle of running simulations on a cluster or in the cloud and makes it as easy as using your laptop.

-__Fast__.

-The core of [Whiplash](http://whiplash.ethz.ch) is written entirely by professionals.
-This allows scaling to billions of simulations with minimal overhead.

 __Flexible__.

 To facilitate easy of use for a variety of possible applications,